 In Kurt B Reighley’s “Stranger” piece on “Wheedle’s Groove,” he mentions that Robbie Hill (Robbie Hill’s Family Affair, Black On White Affair) is putting together a compilation of Family Affair material.
 Is this something you might be releasing?
 He also mentions that Mr Supreme (the Sharpshooters) has enough material for a sequel...

 Much of this is still in the works, but Robbie’s got some incredible music up his sleeve.
 For months, we kicked around the idea for a “Wheedle’s” sequel but it’s just not our style.
 We finally realized—what sequel ever topped the original...
 “Star Wars,” “Police Academy,” etc.?
 Nothing’s finer than the first time.
 I guess you could say we’re insane, neurotic perfectionists.
 To improve upon the original release, it’d take us five years.
 So our sequel is coming in a different form—we’ve decided to push the clock forward to ‘06.
 The concept: the Emerald City’s ‘60s and ‘70s funk legends meet the city’s current crop of 21st century faithful.
 Hip hop intertwines with raw funk, while psychedelic gospel tastes modern neo-soul.
 Produced by world-famous digger and DJ Mr Supreme and Dynomite D (Kid Koala, Modest Mouse, and Beastie Boys).
 The album is being recorded at Kearney Barton’s Audio Recording (the 73-year old genius who originally recorded the Ventures, the Sonics, Kingsmen and many of the original “Wheedle’s Groove” tracks).
 The guests include Pat Wright and Patrinell Staten of the Total Experience Gospel Choir, Robbie Hill, Ron Buford, Bernadette Bascom and Overton Berry.
 We’ve been recording since January 2005.
 In the end, I hope the listener won’t be able to tell if the album was recorded in 1971 or 2006.
 Also, I should note, Evil Bunny Films is doing a feature length documentary on Seattle’s golden age of funk and soul.
 It’s going to be a mind-blower.
+You got Ron Jeremy to write the liner notes for “Deep Throat I & II,” any Jeremy stories?

 After spending the past three years begging, pleading and scrounging to get folks on the phone from Karen O to Kool Keith to long-lost musicians for such releases as “Wheedle’s Groove” and Wayne McGhie & The Sounds Of Joy, I wouldn’t have expected that Ron Jeremy would be such a hard man to pin down.
 However, Ron was a different story all together.
 An extremely nice, well-spoken guy, but his life of course lies in a completely different world.
 Ron has the same agent as Li’l Kim and 2 Live Crew, which meant me on speaker phone listening to how Ron receives $20K to sit on a street corner for an hour.
 In the end, it worked out and I learned more about the porn biz than I ever wanted to know.
 As expected, Ron’s stories practically mirrored the entire script of “Boogie Nights” ... one hour that I’ll never forget.